IshanBanerjee2003/cse15l-lab-reports/LabReport2.md

 Description:

 The format for writing a link and a image is very simiar, hence it might lead to some confusion, but the code should return just the link, which it does not in the first case, but after making the changing it does.

+The image contains a exclamation mark ('!') at the starting and the link does not.
+That is the only difference between the format for writing them.

+As a result of this, if we do not edit the code, the getLink method shall return both the link as well as the image, which we do not want.

+The bug in this code is a logical error, as the code assumes the link and the image to be in the same format.

+The symptom is that when it comes to display the required output, the code displays both the image and the link which we do not want.

 # CODE CHANGE 3: